twack/sleephq_api_client/README.md

         - `logger_conf.py`: Sets up the application logger.
         - `new_file_trigger.py`: Handles triggering of new file events.
     - `main.py`: Entry point of the application.
 - `tests/`: Contains unit tests for the project.
+Not updated yet.
+Needs cleanup

 ## Setup